Dubai: Cuisine

 Arabic cuisine is very popular and is available everywhere in the city, from the small shawarma diners in Deira and Al Karama to the restaurants in Dubai's hotels.
 Fast food, South Asian, and Chinese cuisines are also very popular and are widely available.
-The sale and consumption of pork is regulated and is sold only to non-Muslims, in designated areas of supermarkets and airports.
-Similarly, the sale of alcoholic beverages is regulated.
-A liquor permit is required to purchase alcohol; however, alcohol is available in bars and restaurants within hotels.
+The sale and consumption of pork is regulated and is legally permitted to be sold only to non-Muslims, in designated areas of supermarkets and airports.
+Similarly, the sale of alcoholic beverages is also regulated.
+A liquor permit is required to purchase alcohol, but it is available at hotel bars and restaurants.
 Shisha and qahwa boutiques are also popular in Dubai.
-Biryani is also a popular cuisine across Dubai with being the most popular among Indians and Pakistanis present in Dubai.
+Biryani is also a popular cuisine across Dubai.

 The inaugural Dubai Food Festival was held between 21 February to 15 March 2014.
 According to Vision magazine, the event was aimed at enhancing and celebrating Dubai's position as the gastronomic capital of the region.
-The festival was designed to showcase the variety of flavours and cuisines on offer in Dubai featuring the cuisines of over 200 nationalities at the festival.
+The festival was designed to showcase the variety of flavours and cuisines on offer in Dubai, featuring the cuisines of over 200 nationalities at the festival.
 The next food festival was held between 23 February 2017 to 11 March 2017.

 Entertainment

-Dubai Opera opened its door on 31 August 2016 in Downtown Dubai with a performance by Plácido Domingo.
-The venue is a 2000-seat, multifunctional performing arts centre able to host not only theatrical shows, concerts and operas, but also weddings, gala dinners, banquets and conferences.
+Dubai Opera opened its doors on 31 August 2016 in Downtown Dubai with a performance by Plácido Domingo.
+The venue is a 2000-seat, multifunctional performing arts centre that can host not only theatrical shows, concerts, and operas, but also weddings, gala dinners, banquets, and conferences.
 Arabic movies are popular in Dubai and the UAE.
-Since 2004, the city has hosted the annual Dubai International Film Festival which serves as a showcase for Arab and Middle Eastern film making talent.
+Since 2004, the city has hosted the annual Dubai International Film Festival which serves as a showcase for Arab and Middle Eastern filmmaking talent.
 The Dubai Desert Rock Festival was also another major festival consisting of heavy metal and rock artists but is no longer held in Dubai.

 One of the lesser-known sides of Dubai is the importance of its young contemporary art gallery scene.
 Since 2008, the leading contemporary art galleries such as Carbon 12 Dubai, Green Art, gallery Isabelle van den Eynde, and The Third Line have brought the city onto the international art map.
-Art Dubai, the growing and reputable art fair of the region is as well a major contributor of the contemporary art scene's development.
+Art Dubai, the growing and reputable art fair of the region is also a major contributor to the contemporary art scene's development.
 The Theatre of Digital Art Dubai (ToDA) opened in 2020 and presents immersive digital art, including contemporary work.